What Is Technical SEO?

 Duplicate content is when you have the same or nearly the same content on multiple pages on your site.

 For example, Buffer had these two different URLs for pages that are nearly identical:

 Google doesn’t penalize sites for having duplicate content.

-But duplicate content can cause other issues, such as:
+But duplicate content can cause issues like: